Privacy-First Employee Monitoring - Building Trust While Maintaining Visibility

 Ask: "What do we need to know, not what can we know?"

-Good: Application usage patterns Bad: Contents of every document edited
+Good: Effort Score showing focus patterns Bad: Screenshots of every document opened

 Evaluation criteria: